Print

 Instructions

-2. In a large, cast iron pot, combine olive oil and onion onion.
-Cook on the stovetop on a low heat till softened (about 10 minutes).
+2. In a large Dutch oven over medium-low heat & combine the olive oil and onion.
+Cook on the stovetop till softened (about 10 minutes).
 Add garlic.
 Cook for 1 minute and stir through.
+Remove the onion from the pan and set aside.

-3. Add the chuck steak.
-Gently seal all sides of the meat (usually about 1 minute on each side).
+3. Add the chuck steak to the pot.
+Seal all sides of the meat until lightly brown (usually about 1-2 minutes on each side).
 If you’re using a smaller pan this will need to be done in stages.
 Don’t overcrowd the pan as the meat will just stew.
 We’re sealing in all the goodness and rendering any fat on the outside!

-4. Add the beef stock, red wine, canned tomato, tomato paste, bay and thyme.
-Bring to simmer point on top of stove, then pop in the oven (lid on) for 3 hours.
+4. Add the sauteed onion & garlic back into the pot along with the beef stock, red wine, canned tomato, tomato paste, bay, and thyme.
+Give a good stir to release any browned bits stuck on the bottom of the pan from cooking the beef.
+Bring the tomato sauce to simmer point over medium heat on top of the stove stirring occasionally, then pop in the oven (lid on) for 3 hours.

 5. Remove from oven.
 Taste test and make sure that beef is falling apart, so you get shreds of it through the pasta.

-6. Serve with cooked al-dente pasta, a shaving of good parmesan, basil leaves and a glass of wine!
+6. Serve with cooked al-dente capunti pasta (or your favorite pasta), a shaving of good parmesan, finely chopped basil leaves, and a glass of wine!

 Notes